 -

-AI agent: Acts as a 24/7 virtual support representative, instantly analyzing customer queries and providing accurate responses.
-It resolves common issues instantly and directs customers to appropriate resources for complex queries.
-It also integrates with external systems via API for actions like order cancellations and status checks, all while maintaining your brand’s tone.
+AI Agent: Acts as a 24/7 virtual assistant that instantly analyzes customer queries and resolves common issues.
+It also integrates with external systems through APIs for actions like order cancellations and status checks, all while maintaining a consistent brand tone.

 -